-For businesses thinking about expanding their reach and trying to break into the Japanese market, one of the most important aspects to take into consideration is digital consumption, and how the way we use, interact with and engage with digital content differs across the world.
+For businesses thinking about expanding their reach and trying to break into the Japanese market, one of the most important aspects to take into consideration is digital consumption, and how the way we use, interact with, and engage with digital content differs across the world.
 Digital Reportal’s 2019 global overview highlights vital consumption and usage statistics which demonstrates the significant differences in the way that audiences in the UK and US, and audiences across Japan consume content.

 Digital Consumption in Japan

-In Japan, around 94% of the population is online, which suggests a typical annual growth rate of around 0.4%.
+In Japan, around 94% of the population are online, which suggests a typical annual growth rate of around 0.4%.
 But how are these web users utilising available content?
 Interestingly, but perhaps not unsurprisingly, Japanese users are not particularly likely to engage directly with brands online, and are instead much more partial to interacting with social content, search engines, and gaming content.
 In fact, while 75% of users search for products online, less than half actually make online purchases, with more time spent on social platforms and playing games such as Pokemon Go and Tsum Tsum.

 Digital Consumption in the UK & US